AssilAttiah/Projekt_1_Gruppe_8/README.md

       - Update the Model based on user input.

 4. How They Interact
-  1. User interacts with the View: The user performs an action like clicking a button.
+  a.
+User interacts with the View: The user performs an action like clicking a button.
-  2. Controller handles the input: The View forwards the user input to the Controller.
+  b.
+Controller handles the input: The View forwards the user input to the Controller.
-  3. Controller updates the Model: Based on the user input, the Controller will make the appropriate calls to update the Model.
+  c.
+Controller updates the Model: Based on the user input, the Controller will make the appropriate calls to update the Model.
-  4. Model updates the View: Once the Model is updated, it notifies the View.
+  d.
+Model updates the View: Once the Model is updated, it notifies the View.
-  5. View updates the UI: Finally, the View will update the UI to reflect the changes in the Model.
+  e.
+View updates the UI: Finally, the View will update the UI to reflect the changes in the Model.

 ## Technologies Used